The journey and challenges of changing your role and company

 Interviews can be intimidating for most people.
 However, it is always worth reminding yourself that you are interviewing the company to make sure they are a good fit for you, just as they will be.
 If you have taken time to consider what you want, applied for the roles that suit your skillset and have prepared by researching the company as best you can, then you will be in a good place to interview.

 Because this is two-way process, make sure you have a list of things that are important to you and ask the interviewer things such as ‘what opportunities are there to progress in this role?’ and/or ‘where do you think the company is headed in the next five years?’
 This could enable you to decide if this is the right fit for you.
+Take a look at our guide on the best questions to ask during an interview.

 The offer stage can be equally as daunting as the interview/s and you want to get the best offer possible, which is where going through a recruiter pays dividends.
-Not only will you understand from the first discussion what the market is paying for your skill set and what the prospective employer can provide (including benefits), but you will also have had a serious discussion about the salary or package that you would be happy to accept.
+Not only will you understand from the first discussion what the market is paying for your skillset and what the prospective employer can provide (including benefits), but you will also have had a serious discussion about the salary or package that you would be happy to accept.

 Handing in your notice is never easy but the best course of action is to clearly explain your reasons to your manager.
 When your company realises you are leaving for the same reasons that you had addressed previously, and they understand that the new role offers you those solutions, they should accept that there is nothing that can be done.
 Alternatively, they may realise that they should have corrected any issues before you got to this stage.

-Having said that, be prepared for a counter offer if you are still adding value to your company or team.
+Having said that, be prepared for a counter-offer if you are still adding value to your company or team.
 This is particularly important at the moment, when finding talented individuals is difficult in a candidate-short market.
 However, although more money and other incentives may seem appealing, try to remember your initial reasons for handing in your notice.

 Alongside moving house, getting married and becoming a first-time parent, changing jobs is seen as being one of the top four most stressful periods in your life.
 Make sure you know exactly what will make you happy and what you want to achieve with a job move.
 The final decision often comes down to your gut feeling: if it still makes sense after gathering as much information as possible and weighing up the pros and cons then it probably is.